microsoft/dstoolkit-kg-search/README.md

 # Knowledge Graph Enabled Search Accelerator

 This repo contains the core components for the Knowledge Graph Enabled Search solution.
-The solution is designed as a template such that you can reuse the basic structure of the solution by overwriting its individual components based on the requirement of your application.
+The solution is designed as a template that you can reuse the basic structure of the solution by overwriting its individual components based on the requirement of your application.
 For example, you can ingest your own knowledge graph and implement your own query rewriting logic that tailored to your application.

 The solution can be generalized to different kind of industries.
 In this template, we use a sample knowledge graph and documents from medical domain to demonstrate the end-2-end solution.